Renaud-Dov/CheckStudents/README.md

 To reset the bot, use command `reset`.
 Reset command will reset admin list, put default prefix, and set language to english.
 >You must be an admin in order to execute this command

-## Activate/Desactivate bot system messages
+## Activate/Deactivate bot system messages

-If you have a system messages on your server and want the bot to send a message when someone has changed bot settings, you can activate this functionality.
+If you have a system messages on your server and wants the bot to send a message when someone has changed bot settings, you can activate this functionality.
 This functionality is activated by default.

 > Command : `sys or sysMessages`

-## Data pravicy
+## Data privacy

 The bot communicates with the server every time you use it.
-We only keep IDs guilds, roles with privileges, and just during a call, guilds usernames and theirs users IDs.
+We only keep IDs guilds, roles with privileges, and just during a call, guilds usernames and their users IDs.

-We also analyse every discord reaction on every servers to see if it correspond to a call message.
+We also analyse every discord reaction on every servers to see if it corresponds to a call message.
 ##### This repository use [Discord.py](https://github.com/Rapptz/discord.py) library from [Rapptz](https://github.com/Rapptz)
 ###### Icons made by [Freepik](http://www.freepik.com/) from [Flaticon](https://www.flaticon.com/)